-Table 2.
 Pin Definitions (continued)

-Pin Name I/O Pin Description DOFF Input PLL Turn Off - Active LOW .
-Connecting this pin to ground turns off the PLL inside the device.
-The timing in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull up through a $10~\rm K\Omega$ or less pull up resistor.
-The device behaves in DDR I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
+Pin Name Ю Pin Description ZQ Input Output Impedance Matching Input.
+This input is used to tune the device outputs to the system data bus impedance.
+CQ, \overline{CQ} , and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+Alternatively, this pin can be connected directly to V{DDQ} , which enables the minimum impedance mode.
+This pin cannot be connected directly to GND or left unconnected.
+DOFF Input DLL Turn Off, Active LOW.
+Connecting this pin to ground turns off the DLL inside the device.
+The timing in the DLL turned off operation is different from that listed in this data sheet.
+For normal operation, this pin can be connected to a pull up through a 10 Kohm or less pull up resistor.
+The device behaves in DDR-I mode when the DLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
 TDO Output TDO for JTAG.
 TCK Input TCK Pin for JTAG.
 TDI Input TDI Pin for JTAG.
 TMS Input TMS Pin for JTAG.
 NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M Input Not Connected to the Die.
+NC/72M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M Input Not Connected to the Die.
+NC/144M N/A Not Connected to the Die.
 Can be tied to any voltage level.
+NC/288M N/A Not Connected to the Die.
+Can be tied to any voltage level.
 V {REF} Input- Reference Reference Voltage Input.
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power Supply Power supply Inputs to the Core of the Device.
+V {DD} Power Supply Power Supply Inputs to the Core of the Device.
 V {SS} Ground Ground for the Device.
 V{DDQ} Power Supply Power Supply Inputs for the Outputs of the Device.